-Gorgeous seaside boutique hotel the Viceroy Santa Monica takes its looks – and its vocation – seriously: parakeet-green Chesterfields partner dazzling white modernist occasional tables; deco-style gazebos are decked out with French dining furniture, and fresh-as-a-daisy decor awaits in the light and airy guest rooms.
+Gorgeous seaside boutique hotel the Viceroy Santa Monica takes its looks – and its vocation – seriously: parakeet-green Chesterfields partner dazzling white modernist occasional tables; deco-style gazebos are decked out with French dining furniture, and a locally curated art collection and fresh-as-a-daisy decor awaits in the light and airy guest rooms.
 Lush, secluded grounds provide a tranquil escape from the exciting bustle of the nearby boutique strip with its upscale shops, restaurants and beach life.

 Get this when you book through us:

 Welcome drinks for two; SilverSmith and GoldSmith members get a 2pm late check-out too, subject to availability

 11am, but may be extended on request (subject to availability); earliest check-in, 3pm.

 Double rooms from £325.50 ($411), including tax at 15.2 per cent.
 Please note the hotel charges an additional local city tax of $5.50 per room per night on check-out and an additional resort fee of $37.69 per room per night on check-out.

 Rates exclude breakfast; à la carte available from US$10.
 A $40 (plus tax) resort fee, a room, each night applies – this covers WiFi, a welcome drink, fitness classes by Beach SoCal Yoga, bottled water, bike hire, and access to the fitness centre.

 The amenities fee entitles guests to extra goodies, such as 10 per cent off food in the Cast Restaurant and Lounge (excluding alcohol), maps of running and cycling routes (and staff will send you off with free bottled water), and a range of partner discounts.